October 12, 2015

 In addition to capturing a user’s attention and sparking their interest, your website should also drive a desire for your product or service.
 To do this, ensure that your website provides detailed information on what you offer, in a way that is easy to understand and in line with the needs of your target market.
 People respond better to concise information rather than large blocks of text, which should be reflected in the design of your website.
 For example, the use of bullets and subheadings, white space and contrasting colours to break up text and help important points to stand out.

 Once you have their attention, have sparked their interest and driven them to have a desire for your product or service, you then need to make it as easy as possible for users to take action.
 Ensure that clear and compelling call to action are located throughout the website so that a user can take action from wherever they are on the site when they make the decision.

-The AIDA model outlined above represents the ‘conversion funnel’ or process that a user goes through from first landing on a website to then making a purchase.
-This is a very top level overview, but how about the actual design characteristics of a website that contribute to driving conversion?
+How about the actual design characteristics of a website that contribute to driving conversion?
 Here are 5 key design characteristics that can’t be ignored…